balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

 ```
 **Note:** We can see that the mongodb-backup-job COMPLETIONS status is 1/1 means one backup job is finished/completed.

-### 10. Now see whether our data is exported or not.This data should be exported to volumes,so list down the volumes:
+### 10. Now see whether our data is exported or not.This data should be exported to volumes,so list down the volumes.
 ### To get PVC.
 ```
 ubuntu@balasenapathi:~$ kubectl get pvc